letoram/arcan/src/a12/net/README.md

 # arcan-net

 This tool provides network translation for clients and services built using the arcan-shmif IPC client library.
-The code is still in an immature state, tunnel over VPN/SSH if you worry about the safety of your traffic.
+The code is still in an immature state, tunnel over VPN/SSH if you worry about the confidentiality, privacy and integrity of your traffic.

+# Basic Use

+It can serve and access arcan-shmif clients over the a12 protocol in both a 'pull' fashion where you make an outbound connection to an a12 server that serves you an application, and a 'push' one where you listen for inbound connections and applications connect to you.

+## Pull
+The 'pull' model then is when you connect to an application 'server'.

+The 'pull' mode is the simpler default setup, and arcan-net knows to use it due to the absence of the '-s' argument or the ARCAN_CONNPATH=a12.. environment.

-Basic use is as follows:
+The server end is setup as follows:

-On the receiving display server side where you want clients to be presented, simply run:

-    arcan-net -l 6666
+    arcan-net -l 6680 -exec /some/arcan/executable arg1 arg2 .. argn

-Where 6666 is any port of your choice.
-On the side where you have clients to forward, a few more arguments are needed:
+Whenever a client connects and authenticates, the executable will be fired up and presented to the client.

+The client end then simply specifies:

+    arcan-net remote.ip 6680

+## Push

+The 'push' model has traditionally been used with X11 implementations by setting the DISPLAY environment variable or through some SSH tricks.

+The corresponding version here is through ARCAN_CONNPATH:

+    ARCAN_CONNPATH=a12://host:port some_arcan_client

+You can also use a keyfile (see keystore further below)

+    ARCAN_CONNPATH=a12://mytag@ some_arcan_client

+There is also a 'service mode' that is easier for testing/debugging/development:

-    arcan-net -s cpoint 10.0.0.1 6666
+    arcan-net -s myname host:port

-Where the 10.0.0.1 is substituted with the IP or host of the server that is running, with the port matching the one chosen there.
-This will allow shmif clients to start with:

-    ARCAN_CONNPATH=cpoint some_client

-Individual clients can also perform setup with less effort:

-    ARCAN_CONNPATH=a12://keyfile@host:port some_client

-Host and keys are resolved from a path structure using a basedir set on the command-line:
+		ARCAN_CONNPATH=myname some_arcan_client
+		ARCAN_CONNPATH=myname another_arcan_client

+This is also suitable when using 'migration' where you explicitly redirect a client to another 'connection point' (myname in the example above).
+How this is activated depends on your window manager.
+For instance, in durden it can be done through the /target/share/migrate=myname path.

+There also needs to be something listening on the other end (of course) that can bridge to the right arcan instance.

+    arcan-net -l 6680
+		ARCAN_CONNPATH=durden arcan-net -l 6680

+# Keystore

+arcan-net does not mandate a specific public key infrastructure or necessarily a 'trust on first use' kind of scheme, though there is some support for enabling the later.
+The way cryptographic keys and identities are used are as
+follows:

+The argument '-b' is used to set a basedir.
+This directory is used for things such as keystore as well as for caching for faster transfers and compression (if the 'cache' subdirectory is present).

-    arcan-net -b $HOME/.config/a12 -s test keyfile@myhost
+    arcan-net -b $HOME/.config/a12 -s test mymachine@

-or as an environment:

-    A12_BASE_DIR=$HOME/.config/a12 arcan-net -s test myhost

-In that case, the user argument will be used to grab private key from:

-    basedir/keys/keyfile
+This would setup the 'push' mode to authenticate remotely using the host and cryptographic keys specified in the keyfile for 'mymachine' within the keystore in the basedir.

+    $HOME/.config/a12/keys/mymachine

 Where the keyfile name is restricted to visible [a-Z0-9] part of the ASCII set of characters.
 The key is, per x25519, 32-bytes crypotgraphically secure randomness.
 There can be multiple hosts per keyfile and the first whitespace on each line separates key from b64 encoded private key.

     myhost1:port b64encoded-privk
 		10.0.1.20:port b64encoded-privk